mossgreen/mossgreen.github.io/_posts/2018-12-02-Spring-Certification-Spring-REST.md

 ### `@RequestBody`

-1. `@RequestBody` to have the request body read and deserialized into an Object through an HttpMessageConverter.
+1. `@RequestBody` to have the web request body read and deserialized into an Object through an `HttpMessageConverter` to method parameter.
-2. `@RequestBody` can be combined with `@Validated`
+2. `@RequestBody` can be combined with `@Validated`.

 ### `@ResponseBody`
-1. To have the return serialized to the response body through an HttpMessageConverter.
+1. To have the return serialized to the response body through an `HttpMessageConverter`.
 2. `@ResponseStatus` can be combined to specify response status.